Deformations of special Legendrian submanifolds in Sasaki-Einstein manifolds: Sasaki-Einstein manifolds

 \item[(ii)] $(C(M),\overline{g})$ is Ricci-flat, that is, ${\rm Ric}_{\overline{g}}=0$.

-\item[(iii)] $g^{T}$ is transverse K\"{a}hler-Einstein with ${\rm Ric}^{T}=2(n+1)g^{T}$. $ \Box$ \end{enumerate} \end{prop} We remark that Sasaki-Einstein manifolds have finite fundamental groups from Mayer's theorem.
+\item[(iii)] $g^{T}$ is transverse K\"{a}hler-Einstein with ${\rm Ric}^{T}=2(n+1)g^{T}$. $ \Box$ \end{enumerate} \end{prop} We remark that Sasaki-Einstein manifolds have finite fundamental groups by Mayer's theorem.
 From now on, we assume that $M$ is simply connected.

-\begin{defi} {\rm A pair $(\Omega,\omega)\in\wedge^{n+1}\otimes\mathbb{C}\oplus\wedge^{2}$ is called a \textit{weighted Calabi-Yau structure} on $C(M)$ if $\Omega$ is a holomorphic section of $K_{C(M)}$ and $\omega$ is a K\"{a}hler form satisfying the equation
+\begin{defi} {\rm A pair $(\Omega,\omega)\in\Gamma(\wedge^{n+1}T^*C(M) \otimes\mathbb{C}\oplus\wedge^{2}T^*C(M))$ is called a \textit{weighted Calabi-Yau structure} on $C(M)$ if $\Omega$ is a holomorphic section of $K_{C(M)}$ and $\omega$ is a K\"{a}hler form satisfying the equation

 and

 } \end{defi} If there exists a weighted Calabi-Yau structure $(\Omega,\omega)$ on $C(M)$, then it is unique up to change $\Omega\to e^{\sqrt{-1}\,\theta}\Omega$ of a phase $\theta\in \mathbb{R}$.

 \begin{lem} A Riemannian metric $g$ on $M$ is Sasaki-Einstein if and only if there exists a weighted Calabi-Yau structure $(\Omega,\omega)$ on $C(M)$ such that $\overline{g}$ is the K\"{a}hler metric. $ \Box$ \end{lem} We characterize a Sasaki-Einstein manifold by a pair of two differential forms on the manifold. \begin{prop} The Riemannian manifold $(M,g)$ is a Sasakian-Einstein manifold if and only if there exist a contact $1$-form $\eta$ and a complex valued $n$-form $\psi$ such that $(\psi, \frac{1}{2}d\eta)$ is an almost transverse Calabi-Yau structure on $(M, \mathcal{F})$, where $\mathcal{F}$ is the Reeb foliation induced by $\eta$, with